Taking that first air trip over six hours?

 Wear loose shoes.

-- Try not to remove your shoes or you may not get them back on.
-It’s normal to swell up a bit on a flight, so the looser the shoe, the more comfortable you’ll be when you start walking again.
+9. Don’t take your shoes off or you may not get them back on.
+It’s normal to swell up a bit on a flight, so the looser the shoes (and clothing), the more comfortable you’ll be when you disembark and take that long walk to exit the airport.

 Travel with disinfectant wipes.

-- Wipe off the trays and armrests.
-It’s bad enough to breathe everyone else’s air, try to de-cootie whatever surfaces you can.
+10. I always travel with disinfectant wipes.
+The liquid stuff serves a good purpose, but the wipes are handy to clean off the trays and armrests.
+It’s bad enough I’m breathing everyone else’s air, I try to de-cootie whatever surface I can.
 Yes, call me Felix Unger.

-- Also take a packet of hand-sanitizing wipes, not the liquid stuff.
+11. The other small packet I take are hand-sanitizing wipes.
 Although the bathrooms remain surprisingly clean (thank you, flight attendants), I’m a freak about clean hands.

 Carry On … and other luggage to deal with.